jenfb/full_cohort_DLM_methods/README.md

 ## Models to compare

-We consider the same set of models as from the simulation study, with the following exceptions (to make this sample code faster to run):
+We consider the same set of models as from the simulation study, with the following modifications:

-- for the imputation (MICE), we impute 10 rather than 25 datasets and use a maximum of 25 rather than 50 iterations for each dataset.
+- for the multiple imputation with chained equations (MICE) procedure, we impute 10 rather than 25 datasets and use a maximum of 25 rather than 50 iterations (cycles) for each dataset, to make this sample code easier to run
 - we exclude subcohort-3 to reduce the number of plots shown
 - we also include a distributed lag nonlinear model (DLNM) based on the full-cohort model with multiple imputation, to provide code for this method.
-This method is implemented to model the exposure-response function at each lag using natural cubic splines with 3 degrees of freedom (DF)
+This method is implemented to model the exposure-response function at each lag using natural cubic splines with 3 degrees of freedom (DF, referred to as `df_splX` in the code)

 ```r